asha23/arlo-timber-framework/README.md

 ### Arlo?
 What?

-Arlo is the name of my 10 month old son.
+Arlo is the name of my son.
 So this is dedicated to him, the little monster.